 When will the Raspberry Pi 4 be released?

-The Raspberry Pi 3 was launched in 2016, and there has been speculation that the Raspberry Pi Foundation - the charity responsible for the computer - will leave this product on the market for three years before the next iteration, possibly taking us up to 2019 for the Raspberry Pi 4 launch date.
+The Raspberry Pi 3 was launched in 2016, and there has been speculation that the Raspberry Pi Foundation - the charity responsible for the computer - will release its next Pi, the Raspberry Pi 4, in 2019.

-Raspberry Pi Foundation founder Eben Upton has also previously told IT Pro that there could be production challenges due to limits around the 40nm silicon manufacturing process - in short, that an alternative manufacturing method or improvements in silicon processing might be needed to fit more on the machine.
+So, back to the Raspberry Pi 4.
+The founder of the Raspberry Pi Foundation Eben Upton has previously told IT Pro that there could be production challenges due to limits around the 40nm silicon manufacturing process - in short, that an alternative manufacturing method or improvements in silicon processing might be needed to fit more on the machine.